ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Administration/configuring.rst

        CIB_user
      - |CRM_DAEMON_USER_RAW|
      - The user to connect as.
-Needs to be part of the ``haclient`` group on the target host.
+Needs to be part of the |CRM_DAEMON_GROUP| group on the target host.
    * - .. index::
           single: CIB_passwd
           single: environment variable; CIB_passwd